OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 }
 ```

-Whether it is OpenZeppelin Contracts or another Ethereum package, always make sure that the package is set up to handle upgradeable contracts.
+Whether it is OpenZeppelin Contracts or another Ethereum Package, always make sure that the package is set up to handle upgradeable contracts.

 ### Avoid initial values in field declarations